jaapvandervelde/treewalker/docs/configuration.md

 !!! tip
     Give it a try by running Treewalker on some existing subfolder and running a query afterward; try `treewalker -db on.sqlite folder --overwrite` and `treewalker -db off.sqlite folder --rewrite_admin False --overwrite` and compare `treewalker -db on.sqlite -qf -ql 10` vs. `treewalker -db off.sqlite -qf -ql 10`

+!!! note
+    Since mixing walks with `rewrite` both on and off in a single database is likely to lead to very confusing data (either it should all be relative to the same working directory, or it should be absolute), this setting and `rewrite_admin` are both written to the database.
+Future runs will use that value if none is provided, or cause an error message if they are mixed.

 #### rewrite_admin

 ```commandline